Lesson Six

 Student Essay: Slave Life in 18th Century Deerfield, Massachusetts

 Ashley loaned his two slaves to people in other towns as well as to those in Deerfield.
-In October 1759, Cato was loaned out to Sharp Caleb of Greenfield, Massachusetts [George Sheldon reveals that Mr. Caleb, born 1752, was part or wholly of Indian blood and was a skilled hunter as well as a carpenter and millwright].
+In October 1759, Cato was loaned out to Caleb Sharp (Sharp Caleb) of Greenfield, Massachusetts [George Sheldon reveals that Mr. Sharp was part Indian blood and part black, and was a skilled hunter as well as a carpenter and millwright].
 A reference in June 1757 shows Cato doing work in Northampton for Samuel Dickinson.

 Abijah Prince, a free black man in Deerfield, had an account with Reverend Ashley from 1756 to 1768.
 Ashley provided Prince with help in the form of Cato and Titus to thrash, to dress flax, to cut wood, to help with sugaring (February 1757).
 The two slaves also plowed and planted in the spring, mowed, thrashed, drained, and took up stalks in the fall.
 All the named tasks were agriculturally related.